Hello, Salesians of Don Bosco!

 Yesterday, he returned to Ramapuram, the village where he was born.
 Welcomed by a large celebratory crowd, with numerous civil and religious authorities, Fr Tom had to climb on a small, uncovered vehicle to be able to greet and thank all those present.

-- Indonesia’s Church reaches out to quake victims January 18, 2021
+- Pope’s charity reaches out again to Covid-hit countries June 18, 2021